paulzi/yii2-adjacency-list/README.md

 $descendants = $node11->getDescendants()->all(); // via query
 $descendants = $node11->getDescendants(2, true)->all(); // get 2 levels of descendants and self node
 ```
+*Note: guaranteed order on each parent nodes, nodes of different parents can be mixed with each other and option childrenJoinLevels can change this order.

 To get the children of a node: